 Make sure that your furniture is not blocking airflow from registers or the return air grille.
 You can optimize the heating and cooling power of your system by allowing the air to flow freely through your house.

 6. Get a seasonal system check-up.

-Have a qualified heating and cooling contractor from Airworks Heating and Cooling perform a full system check-up.
+Have a qualified heating and cooling contractor from Natural State Heating & Cooling LLC perform a full system check-up.
 Preventative maintenance on your home heating and cooling system is one of the best ways to save money on your energy bill.